robinrendle/aeve/content/draft.md

 That night Aeve could feel the drop in air pressure, she could even sense the palpitating, beautiful puffy little rain clouds that slept outside.
 She had dreamt and planned for this moment countless times before, yet clearly there was something remarkable about this evening.

 “Aeve, are you there?
 Where the hell are you?
 I’ve been looking all over for you!”
-Aeve recognised the flittering voice on the other end as Hendrik, it was impossible to misplace his charming South African accent.
-“I have no idea where Sam is either and we have this storm rolling in.
+Aeve recognised the flittering voice on the other end as Hendrik, it was impossible to misplace his South African accent.
+“I have no idea where Felix is either and we have this storm rolling in.
 Don’t—”

 Hendrik’s voice cut to silence as Aeve hung up.
 Holding the phone tightly in her hands, she thought *this is it*.
 After all these years of traveling and waiting, all those delicate moments of painstaking field research, it had all been leading up to this evening.
-Her room appeared to stretch and expand under her feet, yet this newfound adrenalin failed to combat her exhaustion.
+Her room appeared to stretch and expand under her feet, however this newfound adrenalin failed to combat her exhaustion.

 Without the familiar comfort of the moon or the stars, she was half asleep at the wheel in a matter of seconds and fully cloaked by a heavy, formidable darkness; great spirits of dirt trailed after her jeep in the night.